WangJifan/credit_card_fraud_detection/README.md

 **What it does:**
 - Builds, trains, and evaluates a predictive model using the prepared dataset.
 - Provides detailed performance metrics and insights.

-## Thank You
-Thank you for using this program!
-If you have any questions or suggestions, feel free to contribute or open an issue in this repository.